 Is planning an RV trip hard?

 Planning an RV trip can be extremely overwhelming when you’re first getting started.
-This is often because you’re still familiarizing yourself with your RV, learning what to look for in a campsite, how to plan your route, gathering all the gear and equipment to make RVing easier, and figuring out what to do in each destination.
+This is often because you’re still familiarizing yourself with your RV.
+You learning what to look for in a campsite, and how to plan your route.
+And you need to gather all the gear and equipment to make RVing easier.
+Not to mention you’ll want to figure out what to do in each destination.

 The good news is that planning an RV trip gets easier with practice.

 The more you can use your RV and take it out on short trips, the better.
-Through multiple shorter trips, you’ll quickly get more comfortable with the essential tasks like hitching and unhitching your RV, setting up your campsite, and learning to navigate a big rig through a tight campground.
+Through multiple shorter trips, you’ll quickly get more comfortable with the essential tasks.
+Things like hitching and unhitching your RV, setting up your campsite, and learning to park your RV.

 Do these 5 things before planning an RV road trip

 You will need a place to park your rig during your trip, typically a campground or RV park.
 Depending on where you want to go or stay, you might need to secure your campsite reservations months ahead.
-If you plan to camp over a holiday weekend or during the peak camping season, you’ll need to plan as far in advance as possible.
+If you want to camp over a holiday weekend or during the peak camping season.
+We recommend planning as far in advance as possible.

 If you’re unable to secure your camping spot at your desired campground use Arvie.
 This online booking platform allows you to conduct up to 5 searches at sold-out campgrounds for your desired dates and rig’s needs.
 If a spot opens up, the website books it for you automatically.
 It can be a lifesaver for planning an RV trip and has gotten us into some really hard-to-book campgrounds.